suneetsawant/Dog-Breed-Identifier/README.md

 --iter  = Number of iterations for training
 --lr    = Learning rate of optimizer
 --eps   = epsilon for optimizer
+--training = set to 1 for Training else to 0 for inference

 The folders train and test contains 50 sample dog images each and are used for sample run.
 The parameters are actually tuned for full scale dataset and should replace the sample images.